sgharms/hugo/docs/content/en/content-management/multilingual.md

 ### Configure Multilingual Multihost

-From **Hugo 0.31** we support multiple languages in a multihost configuration.
+Since **Hugo 0.31** we support multiple languages in a multihost configuration.
 See [this issue](https://github.com/gohugoio/hugo/issues/4027) for details.

 This means that you can now configure a `baseURL` per `language`: